tarwn/lessthandot-hugo/blogs/content/posts/2011-12-22-dynamic-management-views.md

 WHERE name like 'dm[_]%'
 ```

 The list below links to Books On Line for related Dynamic Management Views, if you want to know about mirroring Dynamic Management Views then click on the [Database Mirroring Related Dynamic Management Views][2] link.
-I would say, go to each section and maybe spend a week on it…by the middle of spring you should be the Dynamic Management Views master 🙂
+I would say, go to each section and maybe spend a week on it...by the middle of spring you should be the Dynamic Management Views master 🙂

 [Change Data Capture Related Dynamic Management Views][3]